Sotheby's Announces Its Biggest Sale — Itself — For $3.7 Billion

 "Sotheby's is one of the most elegant and aspirational brands in the world," Drahi said.
 "As a longtime client and lifetime admirer of the company, I am acquiring Sotheby's together with my family."

-Tad Smith, Sotheby's chief executive, said that the acquisition would allow the company "to accelerate the successful program of growth initiatives of the past several years in a more flexible private environment."
+Tad Smith, Sotheby's chief executive, said the acquisition would allow the company "to accelerate the successful program of growth initiatives of the past several years in a more flexible private environment."

-Sotheby's currently operates auctions in sales rooms in 10 different cities, from London and New York to Hong Kong and Paris.
+Sotheby's currently operates auctions in sales rooms in 10 cities, from London and New York to Hong Kong and Paris.
 The auction house is also active online, through its BidNow program that lets potential buyers view auctions and place bids over the Internet.

+The auction house's sale is not expected to affect Sotheby's International Realty – that's the name of a separate enterprise that has been a subsidiary of real estate company Realogy Holdings Corp. since 2004.
+Under that arrangement, Realogy licenses the Sotheby's name for its franchise program.